mediassarQlikBranch/SimpleFieldSelect/README.md

 - supports hiding a field from Qlik Sense's selection row
 - supports transparency

 And the plugin is supposed to be very light weight.
 It has no big libraries attached to it.
-In this way your Qlik Sense application is able to stay fast.
+In this way your Qlik Sense application is able to stay as fast as possible.

 Will be done later:
 - source code will be cleaned